-Hidden sector dynamics represents a large class of well-motivated BSM that are illusive at colliders and specialize search strategy are often needed for them.
-Here we chose two examples, RPV electroweakino in connection to baryogenesis, and Higgs decaying into Long-Lived hadronic particles in connection to neutral naturalness.
-For first example represents the reach for heavy new stables and the second example represents the reach for light stable through Higgs decays.
+Hidden sector dynamics represents a large class of well-motivated BSM elusive at colliders, and specialized search strategies are often needed.
+Here we chose two examples, RPV electroweakino in connection to baryogenesis and Higgs decaying into long-lived hadronic particles in connection to neutral naturalness.
+The first example represents the reach for heavy new states and the second example represents the reach for light states through Higgs decays.

-R-Parity Violating Long-Lived Wino and Higgsino
+R-parity Violating Long-Lived Wino and Higgsino

-We consider a weak scale particle X that decays after its thermal freeze-out and triggers baryogenesis.
-A particle freezes out when its annihilation rate falls below the Hubble expansion rate.
-The temperature at freeze out, $T{\rm fo}$ , depends only logarithmically on the annihilation cross section, such that $T{\rm fo} \sim M_X/20$ for annihilation cross sections $\sim$ fb.
+We consider a weak scale particle X that decays after thermal freeze-out and has an R-parity violating, baryon number violating decay.
+The particle freezes out when its annihilation rate falls below the Hubble expansion rate.
+The temperature at freeze-out, $T{\rm fo}$, depends only logarithmically on the annihilation cross-section, such that $T{\rm fo} \sim M_X/20$ for annihilation cross-sections \sim fb.